Download the PDF

 CHA'S POSITION AND ACTIVITIES

-- Available and accessible to everyone, paying special attention to the poor and vulnerable;
+- Available, affordable and accessible to everyone, paying special attention to the poor and vulnerable;

-- Health and prevention oriented, with the goal of enhancing the health status of communities;
+- Wellness and prevention oriented to improve the health of communities;

-- Patient centered, and designed to address health needs at all stages of life, from conception to natural death; and
+- Patient centered and designed to afform the life and dignity from conception to natural death;

-- Safe, effective and designed to deliver the greatest possible quality
+- Safe, effective and designed to deliver quality and value; and

 In accordance with our Vision, the Catholic health ministry continues to advocate a health care system that serves everyone.
-We will work to:
+In the 116th Congress, we will work to:

 - Enhance affordability, accessibility and quality of coverage for all, paying special attention to low-income and vulnerable individuals